Daisuke134/Pavlov/README.md

    python model.py
    ```

-## Libraries Used
-The project uses several libraries which need to be installed:
-- numpy
-- pandas
-- scikit-learn
-- joblib
-- python-osc

-These can be installed using the requirements.txt file provided in the repository.

 ## Contributing
 Please feel free to contribute to the project by making a pull request or opening an issue.